matteomilos/Contact-List/README.md

 * search based on first name, last name, or tags
 * contact to phone numbers and email addresses - one to many relationship
 * contact to tags - many to many relationship

+Technologies used:
+* ASP.NET with Entity Framework on backend
+* AngularJS on frontend

 Few examples of app: